Chart Color Schemes

 Chipping Norton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 28 projects that could impact the area.
+The performance of an area can be significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 27 projects that are expected to impact the area.
 Notable projects include Moorebank Intermodal Precinct, Moore Point, Chipping Norton Lake Scheme, and Hammondville Park Master Plan and Sports Field Upgrade (Stage 2).
-The following list details those most relevant.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.